Mrs J Andrews

 Jenny took early retirement in 2014 to work on a part-time basis, as an Education Consultant but also to give more time to her role as a governor using the skills and experience developed over her professional career.

 Mr J D Marsden

-William Hulme's Grammar School has been part of my life for nearly 70 years.
+William Hulme's Grammar School has been part of my life for over 70 years.
 A pupil from 1950 - 1958, I then became a parent of a pupil, both my son and I being Old Hulmeians.
 I have served as a past President of the Old Hulmeians' Association and am now an Honorary Life Member.
 I became a school governor from 1984 onwards, taking over as Chairman in 1999.
+Now, after more than 20 years as Chair in the Independent School and then the Academy, it is now time for me to step aside and I welcome the opportunity to continue to serve WHGS as Vice Chair.
 I am still active in the Manchester business community as Chairman of a timber importing company.

 When the opportunity arose to become a City Academy in 2005, I felt that it presented William Hulme's with a great future.
 The ability to offer a free WHGS education to students across Greater Manchester was very much in the spirit of William Hulme back in the 1600's.
 What we did not fully anticipate was how popular the change would be.
 WHGS has become one of the most popular schools in Greater Manchester, in both Primary and Secondary Phases and we are one of the most oversubscribed schools in England.

 An added benefit to our academy status is being a member of the family of United Learning academies, giving us support across the whole range of school management and activity.